 And for the final entry on the list, we have what is probably one of the biggest surprises of 2019 – a good game published by EA?
 Yes, we’re talking about Star Wars Jedi: The Fallen Order, an excellent action-adventure game whose story takes place in between Star Wars Episodes III and IV.

 Fallen Order relies on a very effective gameplay formula that incorporates various elements from Batman: Arkham and Dark Souls games, along with a general Metroidvania-like approach to character progression and map exploration.
-All of this comes together to form a very effective gameplay formula that is bound to keep the player engaged over the course of the game’s campaign.
+All of this comes together to form a very effective gameplay formula that is bound to keep the player engaged throughout the game’s campaign.

 And those would be our picks for the best Star Wars games of all time!
 This list will probably be updated in the future as new games come out, assuming that Fallen Order wasn’t a one-time wonder and EA doesn’t suck the life out of the franchise completely.